 Fenugreek is a known galactagogue, an agent that promotes the production of breast milk in lactating mothers when taken in appropriate amounts.

 Some studies found fenugreek to be useful in reducing menstrual discomfort, although others did not show any significant improvement.
 (17)

 There is mixed evidence about the effects of fenugreek on menstrual pain and other symptoms of dysmenorrhea, but it is a fairly safe remedy to try.

 Fenugreek is known to offer the following health benefits, although no sufficient evidence is yet available to support these claims.

-- Promotes Wound Healing: Fenugreek has historically been used in oils and creams to aid in wound healing.
-One study demonstrated the strong wound healing potential of a fenugreek extract, most likely through its antioxidant activity.
+Fenugreek has historically been used in oils and creams to aid in wound healing, which may be a result of its strong antioxidant activity.
 (27)